 Straw poll #96

-Do you agree:

-to include in a TBTT Information field of the RNR, corresponding to a reported AP that is part of the same MLD as the reporting AP, an indication that the reported AP is part of the same MLD as the reporting AP when the reporting AP is either not part of a multiple BSSID set or corresponds to a transmitted BSSID in a multiple BSSID set
+802.11be agrees to include in a TBTT Information field of the RNR, corresponding to a reported AP that is part of the same MLD as the reporting AP, an indication that the reported AP is part of the same MLD as the reporting AP when the reporting AP is either not part of a multiple BSSID set or corresponds to a transmitted BSSID in a multiple BSSID set.

-Note: signaling of that indication is TBD [#SP96]
+Note: signaling of that indication is TBD. [#SP96]

 [20/0389r2 (Multi-link discovery part 1, Laurent Cariou, Intel), SP#2, Approved with unanimous consent]